ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/delete-index-errors.dotnet.markdown

 * Use `DeleteIndexErrorsOperation` to delete indexing errors.

+* The operation will be executed only on the server node that is defined by the current [client-configuration](../../../../client-api/configuration/load-balance/overview#client-logic-for-choosing-a-node).

 * Deleting the errors will only __clear the index errors__.
   An index with an 'Error state' will Not be set back to 'Normal state'.